 Great white shark teeth are sharp like a steak knife.
 Since their teeth are in layers, you’d never worry about gaps in your teeth since one would be already grown and waiting.

 Or how about a narwhal?
 (My daughter’s favorite animal.)
 Your tusk / tooth would help you poke around for fish or fight enemies.

-Read what it would be like to have the teeth of other animals like an elephant, rattlesnake, naked mole rat, vampire bat, hippopotamus, bengal tiger, crocodile, and camel.
+Read what it would be like to have the teeth of other animals like an elephant, rattlesnake, naked mole rat, vampire bat, hippopotamus, Bengal tiger, crocodile, and camel.

-The illustration in this book are wild and CRAZY.
+The illustrations in this book are wild and CRAZY.
 You’ll wince seeing the little girl smiling with a mouth filled with tons of sharp shark teeth.
 Or the boy in the dentist’s chair with crocodile front teeth that stick out over his lips.
 They’re all quite dramatic!

 Other Books in the What If You Had Series: